bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 The validation rules for a TimeZone object are:

-- timezones must be a multiple of 0:15 minutes
+- a timezone must be a multiple of 0:15 minutes
-- timezone can span from [-23:45,+23:45]
+- a timezone can span from [-23:45,+23:45].
+This is sufficient to capture all timezones currently in use around the world, which fall within the range of UTC-12:00 to UTC+14:00.
-- the sign of the `hour` and `minute` components must match
+- the signs of the `hour` and `minute` components must match each other

 #### TimeZone Operations